pdprof/jaxws/README.md

 - Start eclipse
 - Import General > Projects from Folder or Archive
-- Select cloned git directory as Import source and Folder jaxws and jaxwsClient as Import Maven
+- Select cloned git directory as Import source and Folder jaxws, jaxws.client and proxy.
 - right click on jaxws project.
 - select Maven > Update project
-- Check jaxws and jaxwsClient and push OK button.
+- Check jaxws and jaxws.client and push OK button.

 ## Test your project on your local liberty